Photo: Diliff / Wikimedia Commons

 Price: HK$2,000–8,000/night | Location: Mid-Levels area

-The luxury boutique hotels of the Mid-Levels (the extraordinary residential hillside neighborhoods rising above Central on Hong Kong Island — the extraordinary calm, the extraordinary views (the extraordinary Victoria Harbour visible from the extraordinary Mid-Levels escarpment), and the extraordinary access (the extraordinary Central-Mid-Levels Escalator — the longest outdoor escalator system in the world, the 800m escalator network running from Central Market to Conduit Road through the extraordinary SoHo (South of Hollywood Road) restaurant and bar neighborhood)).
+The Mid-Levels — the residential hillside neighborhoods rising above Central on Hong Kong Island — offer a calmer alternative, with Victoria Harbour visible from the escarpment above.
+The Central–Mid-Levels Escalator, the longest outdoor covered escalator system in the world, runs 800m from Central Market to Conduit Road through SoHo (South of Hollywood Road), the district’s restaurant and bar neighborhood.

 Kowloon Street Culture